hrtsv/TempMan/README.md

 - Dockge installed on your system
 - IPMI and NVIDIA GPU hardware accessible on the host system
-- Traefik (or similar reverse proxy) configured in your Dockge environment

 ## Deploying TempMan with Dockge